 Shelton found herself acting governor of Oregon mainly for two reasons: a scheduling conflict and an illness.

 On the morning of Feb.
 27, 1909, two-term Democratic Gov. George Chamberlain resigned as he embarked on a trip to Washington, D.C., to be sworn in as a U.S. senator.
 Though his term as governor had not yet run its course, Chamberlain had to leave that Saturday morning if he was to make it to D.C. in time to swear in with the rest of the freshman class of senators.
-Arriving late would make him the lowest man on the totem pole in terms of seniority, and he couldn’t have that.
+Arriving late would make him the last man on the roster in terms of seniority, and he couldn’t have that.

 According to the state’s laws, it was clear who would step in for Chamberlain after he resigned.
 The Oregon Constitution in 1909 said the secretary of state assumed the role of governor in the case of death or removal from office.